orioniscreations/codingChallengeJan2021/README.md

 <br>
   To: Orionis Creations
 <br>
   Project Overview: To create a Character Fansite using the anapioficeandfire.com API.
+First Attempt at using the React Framework or working in Typescript.
 </p>

 <table>